viperproject/prusti-dev/docs/user-guide/src/tour/testing.md

 This assumes that you have manually verified any `#[trusted]` functions and have checked for correct termination of all functions.
 If the verification fails, you may have a bug, or your specifications are not strong enough.

+In other words: Testing can show the *presence* of bugs, verification can show the *absence* of bugs.

 The guarantees of testing are different.
 If a test fails, you know that you have a bug (either in the code or the test), but if all your tests pass, you might still have some bugs, just not with the specific inputs used in the tests.

 It might still be worth writing (and running) some unit tests even for verified code, as they can serve as documentation on using a function.
 If you made some mistake in both the code and the specification, you may notice it if you write a test for it or use that function in another verified function.